 Pap is the first boy in the second row starting from the left-and the brick building behind him is where I learned about present, past, and past participle tenses of verbs.

 In 7th and 8th grade Mr. Crandall Moffitt was my teacher-he taught a classroom filled with 7th and 8th graders and was the Principal to boot.
 Mr. Moffitt was one of the best teachers I ever had.

-But just because Mr. Moffitt was a great teacher and I made all As in his class doesn't mean I speak correct grammar-but you probably already figured out that one on your own.
+But just because Mr. Moffitt was a great teacher and I made all As in his class doesn’t mean I speak correct grammar, you probably already figured out that one on your own.

 My Dictionary of Smoky Mountain English has 3 or 4 pages of common verbs used in the Smoky Mountain area and their tenses.
 I’ll share a few with you for today’s grammar lesson in the order of present, past, and past-participle